monome/docs/norns/fileshare.md

 ![](../image/smb-mac-tree.png)

+## Windows

+To use SMB network sharing on Windows 10, navigate to Control Panel > Programs > Programs and Features > Turn Windows features on or off, and turn on the SMB features.

+Reboot.

+The norns.local file tree should be available at \\norns.local

 ## file tree

 Upon connecting, you'll be in the `dust` folder which contains everything we need.
 Here's the layout: